IvanI3/nginx-ingress-configmap/README.md

 ```

 # Troubleshoting
-You may try:
+You can try:
 1. Check DMS container logs
 1. Run **nginx-ingress-configmap** "out-cluster" with appropriate kubeconfig in ~/.kube and check results/errors
-1. Comment *"&>/dev/null"* from **user-patches.sh** to find possible package installation errors
+1. Comment *"&>/dev/null"* in **user-patches.sh** to find possible package installation errors
-1. Exec to DMS container, run **nginx-ingress-configmap** in-cluster manually and check results/errors
+1. Exec shell in DMS container, run **nginx-ingress-configmap** in-cluster manually and check results/errors
 1. Check **/var/log/fail2ban.log**
-1. Check actual nginx-ingress configmap, using kubectl
+1. Check actual nginx-ingress configmap (yaml), using kubectl

 # Disclaimer
 I just share this piece of code "as is", and don't provide any guarantee or support.
 You can use it, correct it, modify it and also don't use it.
 Do it on your own risk!

 # Thanks
-Thanks to all DMS Team for a really easy and reliable mail-server-in-a-box!
-Especially, for ARM image support...
+Thanks to all DMS Team for a really handy and reliable mail-server-in-a-box!
+Especially, for ARM image support.